ds-horizon/odin/README.md

 - **Deploy vs Operate**: Understanding the lifecycle
 - **Artefact Management**: How Odin handles your builds

-No prerequisites, no jargon—just curiosity required.
+No prerequisites, no jargon, just curiosity required.

 ---